AbdelrahmanEldesouky/C_PlusPlus_Note/C++ Notes.md

 > - A derived class doesn’t inherit ***access*** to private data members.
 However, it does inherit a full parent object, which contains any private members which that class declares.
 > - When a base class is privately inherited by the derived class, public members of the base class becomes the private members of the derived class and therefore, the public members of the base class can only be accessed by the member functions of the derived class.
 They are inaccessible to the objects of the derived class.
 > - When the base class is publicly inherited by the derived class, public members of the base class also become the public members of the derived class.
 Therefore, the public members of the base class are accessible by the objects of the derived class as well as by the member functions of the derived class.
+> - You can restrict the private member to a more relaxed access level, by using the `using` keyword.
+If we put them in a public section, they are going to be resurrected with a public access level and they are going to be accessible from inheriting classes, you should know is that you can't resurrect something that is already private. **This not good design**

 ### Class  Access Specifier